-5.2.5 Type of Organisation
+5.2.5 Type of Organization

-The organisation and managing bodies of resources and responsibilities for addressing all aspects of emergencies and effectively respond to a hazardous event or a disaster.
-They can be explicitly or implicitly mentioned in the definition and offer equivalent choices.
-The catorgies of this Definition Factor may be found in table 3.
+The organization and managing bodies of resources and responsibilities for addressing all aspects of emergencies and effectively respond to a hazardous event or a disaster.
+They can be explicitly or implicitly mentioned in the definition and offer equivalent choice.